Kaufman-Lab-Columbia/DBOpt/README.md

 # DBOpt

-DBOpt is a python program enabling reproducible and robust parameter selection for density based clusterering algorithms.
-The method combines and efficient implementaion of density based cluster validation (k-DBCV) with Bayesian optimization to find optimal clustering algorithm parameters that maximize the DBCV score.
+DBOpt is a python library enabling reproducible and robust parameter selection for density-based clusterering algorithms.
+The method combines an efficient implementaion of density based cluster validation (k-DBCV) with Bayesian optimization to find optimal clustering algorithm parameters that maximize the DBCV score.
 DBOpt is currently compatible with the density based clustering algorithms: DBSCAN, HDBSCAN, and OPTICS.
 For more information about the DBOpt method read Hammer et al. Preprint at https://www.biorxiv.org/content/10.1101/2024.11.01.621498v1 (2024).

 ## Getting Started
 ### Dependencies